-The Jordan-Wigner transformation is a mathematical technique used in condensed matter physics to map the spin degrees of freedom of a one-dimensional system of electrons onto the fermionic degrees of freedom of a chain of non-interacting spinless fermions.
-This technique used in quantum computing to map the creation and annihilation operators of a spin system to a set of qubits.
-The creation and annihilation operators for a spin-1/2 system can be written in terms of the Pauli matrices, which are commonly used in quantum computation.
+The Jordan-Wigner transformation~\cite{Jordan1928} is a mathematical technique in condensed matter physics that exactly maps one dimensional fermions to hardcore bosons or spin-1/2 magnetic moments or vice versa.
+In quantum computing, this transformation is employed to map fermionic operators to qubits, enabling the simulation of fermionic systems on quantum computers~\cite{PhysRevB.104.035118,BRAVYI2002210}.
+For a fermionic system, the creation and annihilation operators can be represented in terms of Pauli matrices, which are fundamental components in quantum computation.
+The Pauli matrices are defined as-